-Jordan has a government sales tax, which applies at different rates, depending on the goods/services involved, up to about 14 percent: bear in mind that, in many situations, the price you see (or are told) doesn’t include this tax, which is only added on when you come to pay.
+Jordan has a government sales tax, which applies at different rates, depending on the goods/services involved, up to about sixteen percent: bear in mind that, in many situations, the price you see (or are told) doesn’t include this tax, which is only added on when you come to pay.
 In Aqaba, sales tax is lower than the rest of Jordan.
 In addition, hotels and restaurants above a certain quality threshold automatically add a ten percent service charge to all bills.
 They are legally obliged to state these charges somewhere, although it can be as surreptitious as a tiny line on the bottom of a menu.

-Crime and personal safety
+Crime and personal safety in Jordan

 The sense of honour and hospitality to guests embedded deep within Arab culture, coupled with a respect for others, means that you’re extremely unlikely to become a victim of crime while in Jordan.
 Along with the ordinary police, Jordan maintains a force of English-speaking tourist police, identifiable by their armbands with English lettering.
 Posted at all tourist sites nationwide, they can deal with requests, complaints or problems of harassment.
-Any representation by a foreigner, whether to the tourist police or the ordinary local police, will generally have you ushered into the presence of senior officers, sat down and plied with coffee, with your complaint taken in the utmost seriousness.
-The nationwide police emergency number is t 911.
-Dial t 199 for an ambulance.
+Any representation by a foreigner, whether to the tourist police or the ordinary local police, will generally have you ushered into the presence of senior officers, sat down and plied with coffee, with your complaint taken with the utmost seriousness.
+The nationwide police emergency number is T911.
+Dial T199 for an ambulance.
 Otherwise you’re only likely to tangle with the police if they catch you speeding.

 Note that it is illegal to insult the king or the royal family, possess drugs or pornography, preach Christianity in public or encourage people to convert to any religion other than Islam.